 RC turbine jets use kerosene or gasoline as fuel.
 Kerosene is the standard fuel for RC aircraft, but gasoline is becoming increasingly popular.

-Some models of RC plane can run on both kerosene and gasoline, allowing pilots to switch between the two fuels depending on their preference.
+Some models of RC planes can run on both kerosene and gasoline, allowing pilots to switch between the two fuels depending on their preference.

 EDF RC jets are a great way for hobbyists to experience the thrills of flying fast RC aircraft and have become more popular and accessible among newer RC pilots due to their ease of use, stabilization technology, and lower costs.
 However, absolute beginners may well be advised to get some experience with slower, propeller-driven RC trainers before embarking on their RC jet journey first, gaining confidence and possibly avoiding an expensive, and disheartening mishap!
 For more reading about RC jets, take a look at this article.